You’ve made the decision that you’re going to buy a home; what’s next?

 Review your credit reports and most current credit score from online sources.
 In addition to simply knowing what your credit score is, this will also help keep track of any inaccuracies that can affect your score.
 Credit scores are determined by payment history, credit usage, the age of your credit accounts, what kind of credit you have, and any hard credit inquiries.5 To help satisfy how your credit score is determined, keep your debt-to-credit ratio low and make sure you’re paying your bills on time.

-There is a lot to consider when getting ready to buy a house.
+There is a lot to consider when getting ready to buy a house and applying for a home loan.
 The beauty of qualifying for a mortgage is that you don’t have to do it alone.
 Our mortgage specialists at our Elkhart Lake, Cleveland, and Howards Grove offices are ready to answer your questions and help you with your lending needs.
 Whether you’re ready to buy, build, or refinance, our professionals are here to show you we care about your dream.